Bronze Avery: Artistry

 Avery is a pop musician.
 His biggest influence is musician Charli XCX.
 He is inspired by performers including The Pussycat Dolls and Nelly Furtado, Tove Lo, Banks, and Lana Del Rey.
 He was influenced by Gwen Stefani's debut album, Love.
 Angel.
 Music.
 Baby.
 Early LGBT influences of Avery include George Michael and Simon Curtis.

-Personal life

-Originally from Orlando, as of 2019, Avery is based in Los Angeles.

 Discography

+All credits adapted from Apple Music and Spotify.